maaloy/Eye_Data/README.md

 # Eye_Data
-Public Data of the PLOS ONE paper
+Public Data of the PLOS ONE paper:

+Estimation of the mechanical properties of the eye through the study of its vibrational modes by
+M.Á.
+Aloy(1),
+J.E.
+Adsuara(1),
+P. Cerdá-Durán(1),
+M. Obergaulinger(1),
+J.J.
+Esteve-Taboada(2),
+T. Ferrer-Blasco(2),
+R. Montés-Micó(2)

+(1) Department of Astronomy and Astrophysics.
+University of Valencia.
+46100 Burjassot.
+Spain.
+(2) Department of Optics and Optometry and Vision Sciences.
+University of Valencia.
+46100 Burjassot.
+Spain.

 The complete data-set employed to produce the paper has been uploaded in a tar-gzipped file.
 The file is structured in several directories with